-Author: Mohamed Mahrous, Medical writer, Ontario, Canada and DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Mohamed Mahrous, Medical Writer, Ontario, Canada, and DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 February 2018.

-Upper respiratory tract infections are common in pregnancy and are generally no more serious than when not pregnant.
+Upper respiratory tract infections are common in pregnancy and are generally no more serious than when the mother is not pregnant.
 However, the infections listed here are important causes of maternal and fetal morbidity and mortality.
-The risk that the infection will harm the fetus is often greater if infected in early pregnancy.
+The risk that the infection will harm the fetus is often greater if the mother is infected in early pregnancy.

-"Others" represent syphilis (a bacterial infection), parvovirus B19 (B19V, cause of fifth disease), varicella-zoster virus (VZV, cause of chickenpox), measles virus, enteroviruses, lymphocytic choriomeningitis virus, human immunodeficiency virus (HIV), and zika virus.
-Other viruses suspected of causing intrauterine infection are West Nile virus, adenovirus and hepatitis E virus.
+The 'Others' category includes represent syphilis, a bacterial infection; parvovirus B19 (B19V, cause of fifth disease); the cause of erythema infectiosum (also known as fifth disease); varicella zoster virus (VZV) cause of chickenpox; measles virus; enteroviruses; lymphocytic choriomeningitis (LCM) virus, human immunodeficiency virus (HIV); and Zika virus.
+Other viruses suspected of causing intrauterine infection are West Nile virus, adenovirus, and hepatitis E virus.

 Pregnant women should take care to avoid contact with persons with viral infections and to wash hands frequently when handling food, animals, and children.
 If exposure to TORCH infections does occur, the patient should seek immediate medical assistance.
-Pregnant women should be warned about the risks of travel to regions in which relevant infections are endemic.
+Pregnant women should also be warned about the risks of travel to regions where these infections are endemic.